TumblrArchive/SwiftCompilationPerformanceReporter/README.md

 ## Installation

 - Simply clone this repository on the machine that will be generating these reports.
+- SwiftCPR is built against the latest Foundation APIs.
+Because of this, you'll need to run `sudo xcode-select -s /Applications/Xcode-beta.app/Contents/Developer` prior to building.
 - Run `swift build` in the root directory
+- Run `sudo xcode-select -s /Applications/Xcode.app/Contents/Developer` to switch back to the release version of Xcode CLI tools.
 - Make sure all directories used in `config.json` are set properly and exist.
 - To kick off the script, run `.build/debug/SwiftCompilationPerformanceReporter` in the root directory!
 - If there are any errors, the script will output them.